mulasik/wta/README.md

 #### Projecting Burst Layer on Transformation Layer
 *under construction*
 #### Text History
-7. Each text version together with a list of *text units* and all details related to the performed transformation is stored as a *TPSF* data structure.
+7. Each text version together with a list of *text units* the results of layer projections is stored as a *TPSF* data structure.
-8. Each *TPSF* is also evaluated for its *morphosyntactic relevance*.
+8. Each *TPSF* is addinitally evaluated for its *morphosyntactic relevance* to enable filtering of text versions list.
 9. All extracted *TPSFs* constitute *text history*.
 #### Extending Sentence Layer with Sentence Histories
-10. The *text history* builds the basis for another output: *sentence histories*.
+10. The *text history* with extracted *text units* of each text version builds the basis for *sentence histories*.
 11. In order to create sentence histories, THEtool analyses all *SPSFs* of each text versions and identifies new, modified, deleted, and unchanged *SPSFs*.
-12. Each new *SPSF* gets a unique sentence ID and triggers a creation of a new *sentence history*.
+12. Each *SPSF* identified as **new** gets a unique sentence ID and triggers a creation of a new *sentence history*.
 The new *sentence history* has the ID of the new sentence.
 13. If an *SPSF* is modified in the subsequent text versions, its modified version is stored in its *sentence history*.
 14. If an *SPSF* gets deleted at any point in time, this information is also stored in its *sentence history*.
 15. If an *SPSF* stays unchanged, this information is also stored in its *sentence history*.